Multi-Rees Algebras of Strongly Stable Ideals: Strongly Stable Ideals and Their Fiber Graphs

 \section{Strongly Stable Ideals and Their Fiber Graphs}

-In this section, we focus on strongly stable ideals with two quadric Borel generators.
+In this section, we focus on strongly stable ideals with two quadratic Borel generators.
 In particular, we investigate the toric ideal of the special fiber $\mathcal{F}(I)$ associated to the ideal $I=\MB(M,N)$ where $M=x_ax_b$ and $N=x_cx_d$ such that $c<a \leq b <d$.
 Our main objective in this section is to study \emph{fiber graphs} of these ideals to obtain a quadratic Gr\"obner basis for their toric ideals with respect to two different monomial orders.
-Results of this section forms the foundation of the next section in which we investigate the Koszulness of the multi-Rees algebras of strongly stable ideals with two quadric Borel generators via fiber graphs.
+Results of this section forms the foundation of the next section in which we investigate the Koszulness of the multi-Rees algebras of strongly stable ideals with two quadratic Borel generators via fiber graphs.

 In \Cref{sec:directedGraph}, we provided a combinatorial method to investigate whether a collection of marked binomials $\mathcal{G}=\{g_1, \dots, g_s\}$ form a Gr\"obner basis.
 More specifically, we introduced the notion of directed graph of a monomial with respect to $\mathcal{G}$ and showed that $\mathcal{G}$ is a Gr\"obner basis if and only if the directed graph of any monomial has a unique sink and has no cycles.
 One could further investigate whether $\mathcal{G}$ is a Gr\"obner basis of a particular ideal through related combinatorial objects called fiber graphs.
-Fiber graphs are first introduced in \cite{blasiak2008toric} to study Gr\"obner basis of toric ideals of graphic matroids and further developed in \cite{dipasquale2019rees, dipasquale2020koszul, schweig2011toric} for different classes of toric ideals.
+The underlying idea of fiber graphs is first introduced in \cite{S} and the notion of fiber graphs is used in \cite{blasiak2008toric} to study Gr\"obner basis of toric ideals of graphic matroids.
+These objects are further developed in \cite{dipasquale2019rees, dipasquale2020koszul, schweig2011toric} to study Gr\"obner bases of different classes of toric ideals.

 \begin{definition} Let $\{u_i: i \in \mathcal{P}\}\subseteq S$ be a finite collection of monomials of the same degree in the polynomial ring $S=\KK[x_1,\dots, x_n]$.
 Let $I$ be the ideal generated by the given collection.
 Consider the toric map